Progressive AFT 101

 Over the decades, many of the world’s best motorcycle racers have emerged from America’s dirt track venues – legends like original Indian Wrecking Crew members Bill Tuman, Bobby Hill, and Ernie Beckman during the 1950s, Gary Nixon and Dick Mann in the 1960s, Kenny Roberts, Eddie Lawson, and Wayne Rainey during the ’70s and ’80s, and Nicky Hayden in the ’90s and 2000s.
 All were superb flat track racers – several of them Grand National Champions – and many used the skills they first developed on the dirt to revolutionize Grand Prix Motorcycle Racing and attain global superstardom.

-Today’s series is comprised of two classes – Mission SuperTwins and Parts Unlimited AFT Singles presented by KICKER:
+Today’s series consists of three classes – Mission AFT SuperTwins, AFT Singles presented by KICKER, and AFT AdventureTrackers™.

-The premier Mission SuperTwins class consists of twin-cylinder motorcycles (649 - 800cc), utilizing the latest in motorsport technology and piloted by an exclusive company of the fastest athletes on dirt.
+The premier Mission AFT SuperTwins class consists of production-based twin-cylinder motorcycles (649 - 900cc), utilizing the latest in motorsport technology and piloted by an exclusive company of the fastest athletes on dirt.

-The Parts Unlimited AFT Singles presented by KICKER class consists of production-based 450cc off-road machines specially prepared for flat track competition.
+The AFT Singles presented by KICKER class consists of production-based 450cc off-road machines specially prepared for flat track competition.

 Mile